zoeskan/MCB185/README.md

 In this course, you are not allowed to use any concept unless it has been introduced in a previous or current unit.
 Do you already know how to write functions?
-Good for you, but you aren't allowed to use them until they have been formally introduced.
+Good for you, but you aren't allowed to use them until they have been formally introduced in unit 6.
 Want to use numpy or pandas?
 Sorry, we never use those in this course.
 Looking up answers on the Internet will frequently end with code that you're not allowed to use.
 Assignments with _illegal_ solutions will be marked as incorrect and receive no credit.
-The `REFERENCE.md` file has a chronological description of Python concepts.

 ## Course Content ##

 Each unit of the course corresponds to 1 week.
-This is the standard path.
+This is the standard track.

 + Unit 0: Tools of the Trade
 + Unit 1: Basic Unix